-Controlling your Finances
+Controlling Your Finances

 All clubs are legally required to keep accounting records which log all of the club’s financial transactions.

-- Stock book – detailing stock movements and balances.
+- Stock – stock movements and balances.

 - Bank/building society account statements.

-These records will then be used to prepare the club’s annual accounts and would be required by the club’s auditor/accountant, as well as by HM Revenue and Customs in the event of a tax inspection.
+These records will then be used to prepare the club’s annual accounts and will be required by the club’s auditor/accountant, as well as by HM Revenue and Customs in the event of a tax inspection.

 Choosing how to record your club finances is important.
 Depending on the size of the club and the volume of transactions being processed, the accounting records can be maintained on something as simple as a spreadsheet or by using an accounting analysis book.